Rolex Datejust Turn-O-Graph Model Ref.1625 18ct Pink Gold c1961

 Of course, Rolex is now so ubiquitous it is almost its own kind of its currency.
 A Rolex is the watch you want on your wrist when you’re in a Third World country when revolution breaks out and there’s only one seat on the plane, – and there’s a guy standing there with a machine gun!
 You give him a Rolex and he’ll give you the seat!

 The launch of the Rolex Turn-O-Graph was a highly significant moment in the development of Rolex as a company.
-It was Rolex’ first sports watch.
-The Rolex Ref 6202 was first released in 1953 following the Datejust, in 1945 and around a year before the Submariner in late 1953 / early 1954.
+It was Rolex’s first sports watch.
+The Rolex reference 6202 was first released in 1953 following the Datejust, in 1945 and around a year before the Submariner in late 1953 / early 1954.
 The Turn-O-Graph was Rolex’s first commercial release of a watch with a rotating bezel.
 If one takes a look at the earliest examples of each model, it’s clear the earliest Rolex Turn-O-Graph was the testing ground for the Rolex Submariner, as each looked remarkably similar.
-The Submariner and has of course become Rolex’ most popular sports watch, however it is the Turn-O-Graph which broke all the new ground.
+The Submariner and has of course become Rolex’s most popular sports watch, however it is the Turn-O-Graph which broke all the new ground.

 The model reference 6202 was soon replaced in 1954 by the much-revised model reference 6309.
-In effect, this returned the Turn-O-Graph to the Datejust family as a date function, and cyclops window was added along with the new engine-turned bezel with markers every five and ten minutes as seen on Turn-O-Graphs ever since.
-In fact, the 6202 looked very similar to the watch you see here, the model ref 1625 released in 1958, which was produced all the way up and until 1977.
+In effect, this returned the Turn-O-Graph to the Datejust family as a date function, and the cyclops window was added, along with a new engine-turned bezel with markers every five and ten minutes, as seen on Turn-O-Graphs ever since.
+In fact, the 6202 looked very similar to the watch you see here, the model reference 1625 released in 1958, which was produced all the way up and until 1977.
 This model also introduced the highly successful Calibre 1560 movement which remained in production until 1965.

-The example you see here is a very early, very rare and collectable, 18ct Pink gold Turn-O-Graph with the Original Rolex 18ct pink gold bracelet.
-This is incredibly rare and we have never seen a Pink Gold Turn-O-Graph on its original Pink Gold bracelet in the wild before.
+The example you see here is a very early, very rare and collectable, 18ct pink gold Turn-O-Graph with the original Rolex 18ct pink gold bracelet.
+This is incredibly rare and we have never seen a pink gold Turn-O-Graph on its original bracelet in the wild before.
 The original Calibre 1560 movement is running strongly and accurately, having been overhauled and serviced by ourselves.